jpmml/jpmml-evaluator/README.md

 ```

 By default, the model evaluator builder selects the first scorable model from the `PMML` instance, and builds a corresponding `ModelEvaluator` instance.
-However, in order to promote loose coupling, it is advisable to cast the result to a much simplified `org.jpmml.evaluator.Evaluator` instance.
+However, in order to promote loose coupling, it is advisable to cast the result to a much simplified `Evaluator` instance.

 Building an `Evaluator` instance: